 4. The Scottish Procurement Policy Handbook is mandatory for all organisations that fall within the scope of the SPFM.
-The Handbook should be read in conjunction with the Procurement Journey (which provides a key source of guidance and documentation for the Scottish public sector and is updated on a continual basis with any changes in legislation and policy, facilitating best practice and consistency) and other guidance issued by SPCD, including Scottish Procurement Policy Notes (which provide updates on legal and procurement policy developments) and Construction Policy Notes (which provide guidance on policy relating to the conduct of construction projects and contracts).
+The Handbook should be read in conjunction with the Procurement Journey (which provides a key source of guidance and documentation for the Scottish public sector and is updated on a continual basis with any changes in legislation and policy, facilitating best practice and consistency) and other guidance issued by SPCD, including Scottish Procurement Policy Notes (which provide updates on legal and procurement policy developments).

 6. The SG Consultancy Procedures is mandatory for core SG staff involved in the use of consultants.